arsenal9971/Shearlab.jl/presentations/SIAM_IS/Beamer/notes.md

-## Notes for thesis defence beamer.
+# Notes for SIAM IS presentation.

 - [Presentation of myself and thanks for the public].